google-deepmind/torax/docs/configuration.rst

   beginning of a time step, or do not have any dependance on state.
 Implicit sources depend on updated states as the iterative solvers evolve the state through the course of a time step.
 If a source model is complex but evolves over slow timescales compared to the state, it may be beneficial to set it as explicit.

-* ``'default'``
-    Some sources have default implementations which use the above formulas under the hood with intuitive parameter names for c1 and c2.
-    Consult the list below for further details.

 generic_ion_el_heat_source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^